 Similarly, even if the vehicle in question was not yours, the prosecutor can still charge you with auto/car insurance fraud for committing or participating in any of the above fraudulent acts.
 That would be possible if he/she can prove to the jury that you had the intent to defraud your insurer during the commission of the alleged fraudulent acts.

 A violation of PC 548 is typically a felony offense which is punishable by:

 - A fine amounting to up to $50,000

 - Incarceration term in the county jail for a maximum of five years

-In some cases, the judge may order felony probation in place of the incarceration term, which is a less severe sentence than spending time in the county jail.
+In some cases, the judge may order felony probation in place of the incarceration term, which is a less severe sentence than spending time in the county jail or prison.
 Remember, if you have a past felony conviction record of the same offense, the judge might order a two-year sentence enhancement for each past conviction record.

 - False accusations

-- There wasn’t an apparent probable cause for your arrest or detention
+- There wasn’t probable cause for your arrest or detention

 - You didn't have the criminal intent to defraud

 Penal Code Section 550 covers and defines various forms or types of auto/car insurance fraud that are chargeable and punishable under the law.
 One of these offenses involves presenting a fraudulent claim to your auto insurance provider seeking compensation for losses resulting from your vehicle's destruction, damage, or theft.